 Shall Be vs Should Be

-It implies the following suggestions – he might be playing the piano, he might not be playing the piano or the fact that there is some uncertainty in him playing the piano.
+It implies the following suggestions: he might be playing the piano, he might not be playing the piano, or there is some uncertainty in him playing the piano.

-Should be is usually used to pass orders or command someone.
+Should be is used to pass orders or command someone.
 For example, You should be writing your test honestly.
-This conveys a single, strong statement or fact that the students should not cheat or involve in any kind of malpractice.
+This conveys a single, strong statement or fact that the students should not cheat or involve in any malpractice.

 Comparison Table